 6.6 Hair, hair extensions, and wigs must be tied up and back to ensure that it does not touch the collar (or the skin of the neck, back, or shoulders if no collar is worn).

-DMU recognises that there is no conclusively proven objective impact on an individuals’ ability to provide professional, safe, and competent care based on their hair style or colour.
+DMU recognizes that there is no conclusively proven objective impact on an individuals’ ability to provide professional, safe, and competent care based on their hair style or colour.

 Placement environments may stipulate that ‘extreme’ colours and styles are covered up.
 You must be prepared to cover your hair with a suitable covering when required by local policy.